Learn how to set up and scale your enterprise development team and see how AEM as a Cloud Service can support your development process.

 For local development, the SDK for AEM as a Cloud Service is used.
 The SDK allows a local author, publish, and dispatcher to be set up.
 This enables offline development and quick turnaround times.
 Sometimes only the author environment is used for development, but quickly setting up dispatcher and publish environments allows testing everything locally before pushing into the git repository.

-Members of each team usually checkout the code from the shared git for as well as their own project code.
+Members of each team usually checkout the code from the shared git for their own project code.
 There is no need to checkout other projects as the projects are independent.

 This real-world setup can be used as a blueprint and then customized to the needs of an enterprise.
 The flexible branching and merging concept of git allows for variations of the above workflows, customized to every team’s needs.
 AEM as a Cloud Service supports all these variations without sacrificing the core value of the opinionated Cloud Manager pipeline.